deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 Other contributions to the project / learning progress, worth mentioning.

 ### GitHub
 Introduced the group to GitHub and made some resources that help with the setup and usage of GitHub at the datascience server.
-It can be clearly seen when project Opschaler has been started, as pointed out by the red arrow below.
+It can be clearly seen when KB74-OPSCHALER has been started, as pointed out by the red arrow below.

 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/github_start_of_opschaler.png"> </p>